Lichy24/GoogleEarthGPS/README.md

 ## How to use?
 #### Generating GIS-type objects from CSV files on the file system.
-Read from CSV file into GIS_layer object using the CsvReader static class from File_formats package.
+Read from CSV file into GIS_layer object using the CsvReader or Csv2Kml static classes from File_formats package.
 ```java
 // ok style: using the CsvReader class directly
 GISLayer layer = CsvReader.read("src/Data/WigleWifi_20171201110209.csv");